adrianorsouza/compare-system-versions/README.md

 Check the versions of the packages and frameworks within project running in production.

-This library look up on each project and scan for files `composer.json` and `package.json` to see the versions of its packages installed within the project.
+This library look up on each project and scan for `composer.json` and `package.json` files to check if the versions of its installed  packages are outdated.

+[screenshot]: ./screenshot.png "Screenshot"

+![Screenshot][screenshot]

 ## Setup